 On 19th July, Kerensky gave orders for the arrest of leading Bolsheviks who were campaigning against the war.
-This included Vladimir Lenin, Gregory Zinoviev, Lev Kamenev, Anatoli Lunacharsky, and Alexandra Kollontai.
+This included Lenin, Gregory Zinoviev, Lev Kamenev, Anatoli Lunacharsky, and Alexandra Kollontai.
 The Bolshevik headquarters at the Kshesinsky Palace, was also occupied by government troops.
 Lenin managed to escape and commented: "All hopes for a peaceful development of the Russian Revolution have definitely vanished.
 The objective situation is this: either a victory of the military dictatorship with all it implies, or a victory of the decisive struggle of the workers."

 After the failure of the July Offensive on the Eastern Front, Kerensky replaced General Alexei Brusilov with General Lavr Kornilov, as Supreme Commander of the Russian Army.
 The two men soon clashed about military policy.
 Kornilov wanted Kerensky to restore the death-penalty for soldiers and to militarize the factories.
 Kerensky refused and sacked Kornilov.